Gareth Loy: Biographical background

 Loy was born in Los Angeles in 1945.
 He was an early employee at Apple Computer, and is the brother of the late Tom Loy, a renowned molecular archaeologist, and member of the team that researched Oetzi the Iceman.

 In the 1960s and 1970s, CCRMA – the Center for Research in Music and Acoustics at Stanford University – which was then a research project at the Stanford Artificial Intelligence Laboratory (SAIL), developed fundamental technologies later used extensively in the digital synthesizer and digital audio industries.
 Dr. Loy was a grad student at CCRMA in the mid-70s, and wrote the compiler software for the original Samson Box, which was the original and most powerful and complex digital synthesizer/processor of the day.
 Since Dr. Loy is both a mathematician and a composer, in addition to the mathematics, engineering and software code for the Samson Box, Loy also composed Nekyia, a dynamic and powerful four channel composition, to fully demonstrate the capabilities of the Samson Box.
 Nekyia still stands today as a landmark in digital composition, and maintains its power despite the advances in synthesizer technology since then.
 Loy received his B.A. from San Francisco State University in 1975 and his DMA (Doctor of Musical Arts) from Stanford's Artificial Intelligence Laboratory and CCRMA, in Computer Science, Signal Processing and Digital Music Composition in 1980.
 Gareth lives with his wife Lisa in San Rafael, California.

 Current activities

-In addition to composing, performing and writing journal articles on the technology of mathematics and music, Dr. Loy has been an expert witness in some high visibility cases, performing forensic analysis of technology details.
+In addition to composing, performing and writing journal articles on the technology of mathematics and music, Dr. Loy has been an expert witness in some high visibility legal cases, performing forensic analysis of technology details.
 Loy has testified in numerous such cases involving Guitar Hero and other technologies, performing forensic analysis of technology details to clarify patent issues.

 Composer and performer

 Loy has been a long-time member of the Flying Without Instruments band, which has performed internationally, including compositions by Loy.
-Dr. Loy also composed the score for Das Kapital, a music video based on a poem by Hale Thatcher, and performed by violinist János Négyesy.
 Loy's composition Blood From a Stone (1992) was written for an electronic violin designed by Max Mathews and performed by Negyesy.
 Gareth also performs in the Tenaya Classical Guitar Duo, and founded the San Francisco performance art group "Hermes," which performed live concerts of abstract electronic music with liquid light projections for 5 years in the early 1970s.